 UNDERSTANDING LEGISLATIVE JURISDICTION ON FEDERALLY OWNED PUBLIC LANDS (blm/usfs)

 You must first understand the various types of jurisdiction and how the federal government obtains legislative jurisdiction over public lands within a state.
+This includes jurisdiction on the Bureau of Land Management public lands and jurisdiction on the United States Forest Service public lands.
 Do you understand what a federal enclave is?
 Take the time to read the federal reports on this web site.

 Federal Enclave: In United States law, a federal enclave is a parcel of federal property within a state, that is under the Special Maritime and Territorial Jurisdiction of the United States.
 DOJ Criminal Resource Manual 1630– 18 U.S.C. § 7, states “any property under the exclusive or concurrent jurisdiction of the United States is subject to these federal enclave laws”.
 “There are three methods by which the United States obtains exclusive or concurrent jurisdiction over federal lands in a state: (1) a state statute consenting to the purchase of land by the United States for the purposes enumerated in Article 1, Section 8, Clause 17, of the Constitution of the United States; (2) a state cession statute; and (3) a reservation of federal jurisdiction upon the admission of a state into the Union.
 See Collins v.
 Yosemite Park Co.
 Since February 1, 1940, the United States acquires no jurisdiction over federal lands in a state until the head or other authorized officer of the department or agency which has custody of the lands formally accepts the jurisdiction offered by state law.
 See 40 U.S.C. § 255; Adams v.
 United States, 319 U.S. 312 (1943).
 Prior to February 1, 1940, acceptance of jurisdiction had been presumed in the absence of evidence of a contrary intent on the part of the acquiring agency or Congress.
 See Silas Mason Co., Inc. v.
 Tax Commission, 302 U.S. 186 (1937).”